Joseph O'Doherty

 Joseph O'Doherty (24 December 1891 – 10 August 1979) was an Irish teacher, barrister, revolutionary, politician, county manager, member of the First Dáil and of the Irish Free State Seanad.

 Family

 Joseph O'Doherty's father Michael O'Doherty was a prosperous entrepreneur from Gortyarrigan in the parish of Desertegney at the side of Raghin Beg mountain on the Inishowen peninsula, County Donegal.
 When he got married, Michael moved from Gortyarrigan to the town of Derry where he owned a hansom cab business and a chain of butcher shops, kept racing horses, traded in cattle, and supplied meat until 1916 for the British Royal Navy fort at Dunree.

-Joseph's mother Rose O'Doherty (née McLaughlin) inspired him to become a revolutionary.
+Joseph's mother Rose O'Doherty inspired him to become a revolutionary.
 O'Doherty was born at his parents' home at 14 Little Diamond in the Bogside district of Derry on Christmas Eve 1891.
 His brother, Séamus, was also a member of the IRB and took part in the events of the Easter Rising.